Cosmic void exclusion models and their impact on the distance scale measurements from large scale structure: Methodology

 \subsubsection{Two point correlation function}

-In order to compute the 2PCF we use the Fast Correlation Function Calculator\footnote{https://github.com/cheng-zhao/FCFC} (FCFC) code \citep{2021MNRAS.503.1149Z}, which accepts as input both boxes and light-cones and can employ any type of estimator.
+In order to compute the 2PCF we use the Fast Correlation Function Calculator\footnote{\url{https://github.com/cheng-zhao/FCFC}} (FCFC) code \citep{2023arXiv230112557Z}, which accepts as input both boxes and light-cones and can employ any type of estimator.
 In the current study, several estimators have been necessary to correctly account for the specificity of the data sets.

 \begin{itemize} \item The natural estimator \citep{1974ApJS...28...19P} is used to compute the void auto-2PCF and void-galaxy cross-2PCF from pre-reconstructed boxes and the void auto-2PCF from post-reconstructed boxes: